PANCHO7532/panchat/README.md

 - This dont needs setup, only download it in your favourite server envoirement (we recommend XAMPP) and let it go!!!
 Tested on PHP 7.0.22 / Doesn't works fine over PHP5 or less.

-Coded and developed by PANCHO7532 - STMRP7 Communications LTD S.A
+Coded and developed by PANCHO7532 - P7COMunications LTD S.A

 Free open source script, not for massive commercial use.
 Copyright PANCHO7532 - 2017